- 15 West

 The following principles influence both our standards and our purchasing choices:

-RISD Dining is an ingredient-guided, self-operated dining program that prides itself on striving to give each guest an exceptional experience.
+RISD Dining is an ingredient-guided, self-operated dining program that strives to give our guests an exceptional experience.
 We support local food interests and provide mentoring to those who wish to reflect our goals of preserving natural resources, supporting community businesses and endeavoring to maintain stewardship of the Earth and all it provides for future generations.

-- Menus are created with seasonally inspired foods which are authentic, simple and delicious.
+- Menus are created with seasonally inspired foods that are authentic, simple and delicious.

 - Foods from local sources (farms, dairies, bakeries, etc.) are given strong consideration.